 Our Programs

-ALS Connection Meetings – We host meetings throughout Texas for ALS patients, family members, and caregivers to help foster community and provide information that can help make their lives easier.
+We host support groups throughout Texas for ALS patients, family members, caregivers, youth and children to help foster community, provide emotional support, and share knowledge.

 Please note that not all services are available in every region of the state, and some may have support programs and resources not listed here.
-Please contact a Care Services Manager in your area for more information about what is offered in your area.
+Contact us for more information about what is offered in your area.

 Research